-High-precision cross-type focusing (vertical and horizontal lines detected simultaneously) is possible with the center AF point.
-The center AF point is about twice as sensitive as the other AF points to detect vertical and horizontal lines.
+High-precision AF\ with vertical and horizontal lines detection is possible with the center AF point, in addition to the cross-type focusing (vertical and horizontal lines detected simultaneously).

 The remaining eight AF points enable cross-type focusing in the same way as when using lenses with maximum apertures up to f/5.6.

-Except with the EF28-80mm f/2.8-4L USM and EF50mm f/2.5 Compact Macro.
+\ Except with the EF28-80mm f/2.8-4L USM and EF50mm f/2.5 Compact Macro.

-If you use an Extender (sold separately) and the maximum aperture becomes smaller than f/5.6, AF shooting will not be possible (except in [∴+Tracking], [FlexiZone - Multi], and [FlexiZone - Single] during Live View shooting).
+If you use an Extender (sold separately) and the maximum aperture becomes smaller than f/5.6.
+AF shooting will not be possible (except in [ +Tracking], [FlexiZone - Multi], and [FlexiZone - Single] during Live View shooting).
 For details, refer to the Extender's instruction manual.